 Free Social Media Calendar Template

 Not every business will have the resources to invest in a social media calendar tool.
-However, you can use Excel sheets to maintain an organised calendar for your social media posts.
+However, you can use Excel sheets to maintain an organized calendar for your social media posts.

 For this, following a template will help you ensure that you keep everything uniform for every team member to understand and follow.

-You can use this sample template from Small Business Trends for free and customise it per your unique requirement:
+You can use this sample template from Small Business Trends for free and customize it per your unique requirement:

 |Post blog post link with short update||Share content from your community||Engage your community with an interesting question||Publish original graphic||Share fun content (videos, memes, cartoons, etc.)|